COVESA/dlt-daemon/doc/dlt_for_developers.md

 }
 ```

+Note: Please be aware that it might be taken up to a second until the synchronization of loglevel between DLT Daemon and application is done.

 ### Unregister contexts and application

 Before terminating the application registered contexts and at last the application need to be unregistered.